Alecbossard/PathPlanning/README.md

 - **Trajectory generation**
   - Centerline generation from blue / yellow cones with dynamic track width.
-  - Conversion to a dense path (`PathPoint[]`) with curvature and arc‑length.
+  - Conversion to a dense path (`PathPoint[]`) with curvature and arc-length.
-  - Real‑time update of the path when cones are edited.
+  - Real-time update of the path when cones are edited.

 - **Racing line optimisation (offline)**
   Optimisers are implemented in `services/mathUtils.ts` and selectable from the UI: